Mohan al-Furayji

-Lt.
-General Mohan al-Furayji is a general in the Iraqi Army.
+Lieutenant General Mohan al-Furayji is a general in the Iraqi Army.
 From September 2007 to April 2008, he was the commander of the Basra Operations Command, an Iraqi Army formation in control of all Iraqi Army and Interior Ministry forces in southern Iraq.
 In April 2008, he was assigned back to Baghdad.

 Under the Saddam Regime

 Mohan was a senior officer in Saddam Hussein's Republican Guard however, in the mid-1990s, he was imprisoned by Saddam in Abu Ghraib prison for 11 months, where he was routinely tortured.
 Following the collapse of the regime in 2003, Mohan was barred from joining the new Iraqi Army under the laws imposed by the Coalition Provisional Authority.

 Iraq War (2003-present)

 Baghdad Security Plan

 In January 2007, Gen. Mohan was the Iraqi Prime Minister's first choice to lead the Baghdad Security Plan but was reportedly vetoed by US forces.
 Lt.
 Gen. Abboud Qanbar, a veteran of the Iran–Iraq War was chosen instead.